ribatist/OfficeDocs-Support/Microsoft365/admin/access-management/account-blocked-error-when-sign-in.md

 1. Sign in to the Microsoft 365 portal as an admin.
 2. Under **Users**, Select **Active Users**.
-2. Locate the user, and then click the users Display name to open the settings pane.
+2. Locate the user, and then click the users Display.
-3. At the top of the pane, select **Unblock sign-in**.
+3. At the top of the pane click on the **elipsis (...)** to have more actions.
+4. Select **Edit Sign-in Status**.
 4. In the **Unblock sign-in** screen, de-select **Block this user from signing in** and click **Save changes**.

 Method 3: Reset the user's password.